cponcej/awesome-tech/docs/linux-microsoft.md

 - Want to see disks attached to Linux server?
 Try

 		lsscsi

+- Want to list SCSI devices (or hosts) and their attributes under Linux operating systems?
+Try

+		lsscsi -g

 - Want to delete existing SAN LUNs on Linux?